-The law requires the School to balance a number of duties under the Equality Act 2010, the Children and Families Act 2014 and in relation to pupils with Education, Health and Care plans.
+The law requires the School to balance a number of duties under the Equality Act 2010, the Children and Families Act 2014, and duties arising in relation to Education, Health and Care

+Plans.
 These duties have a bearing on this policy and in practice, and the School adheres to those duties when applying this policy.
-This includes ensuring that if a pupil has an Education, Health and Care plan, the provisions set out in that plan are secured and the School cooperates with the local authority and other bodies if necessary.
+This includes ensuring that if a pupil has an Education, Health and Care Plan, the provisions set out in that plan are secured and the School cooperates with the local authority and other bodies if necessary.

-As part of meeting these duties, Clifton High School Staff will, as far as possible, anticipate likely triggers of misbehaviour and put in place support to prevent these.
+As part of meeting these duties, members of staff will, as far as possible, anticipate likely triggers of misbehaviour and put in place support to prevent these.